PGD to TYS – Take Me To Knoxville, Tennessee

 Zoo Knoxville has all the koala-fications for an amazing outdoor excursion.
 You can even pay the animals a nighttime visit if you go on a Thursday night!
 With numerous animal experiences and habitats to explore, Zoo Knoxville is sure to impress the animal lovers in the family.
-You might be surprised to learn that more red pandas have been born at Zoo Knoxville than any other zoo in the world, leading them to be known as the “Red Panda Capital of the World.”
+You might be surprised to learn that more red pandas have been born at Zoo Knoxville than any other zoo in the world.
+Therefore, leading them to be known as the “Red Panda Capital of the World.”

-Just a short drive away in Sevierville, hometown of Dolly Parton, you’ll find lots of family fun opportunities – the famed Dollywood, NASCAR Speedpark and The Apple Barn and Cider Mill are great places to start!
+Just a short drive away in Sevierville, hometown of Dolly Parton, you’ll find lots of family fun opportunities.
+The famed Dollywood, NASCAR Speedpark and The Apple Barn and Cider Mill are great places to start!

 With so many unique experiences, Knoxville is a surefire way to make your summer one to remember!